-Where are you located?

 -What about math, science, language arts, history, etc.?

 Learners will cover a wide range of topics every day both through group work led by guides and through independent work.
 Learners will set specific, developmentally appropriate goals for their independent time.
 Specific topics are not separated out into blocks of time but rather practiced in context on a "need to know" basis.
-By eliminating a standard curriculum, learners gain knowledge that is relevant to them which can be applied to real situations.
+By eliminating a standard curriculum, learners gain knowledge that is relevant to them and can be applied in real situations rather than sitting passively in classes which do not interest them.

 -Will they miss out on typical school experiences?